 The first appointment wasn’t eventful and to my dismay, they actually didn’t do any tests because I was only six weeks.
 The doctor just gave me an overview of pregnancy and we chatted about the spotting.
 She told me to try not to stress about it and that was that.

 It was mid-April by this point.
 Scott works in the music and financial industry so this was the busiest time for him.
 He was incredibly stressed out for the month of March doing royalty statements for bands – on top of tax season.
-I booked us a two day getaway at nearby beach to chill out recharge.
+I booked us a two-day getaway to a nearby beach to chill out and recharge.

 Yes, even more drama!

 The first night we were at the beach, we went to one of our favorite restaurants.
 We had a leisurely dinner, hung out and chatted.
 It was just what I needed.
 I kind of had to pee during dinner, but the restaurant was crowded and small and I was uncomfortable in the dress I was wearing, so I decided to wait until we got back to the hotel to go.

 Once we got back, I felt like I was breaking all over again.
 There was distinct dark, red blood in my underwear.
 Pink is one thing, but red blood is not a good sign.
 I’d been through this before.
 I knew this.